Install and configure

-After you create your first machine catalog, the Studio workflow guides you to create a Delivery Group.
+After you create your first machine catalog, the Manage workflow guides you to create a Delivery Group.

 A Delivery Group specifies which machines can be used from a selected machine catalog.
 You can specify which users can use those machines, and the applications available on those machines.

 Alternatively, you can specify users and applications through Citrix Cloud library offerings, rather than directly in a Delivery Group.

 Watch a video about how to create a Delivery Group: